pradhannihar/LineFollower/readme.md

-This code uses one main sensor for tracking the whole track and two additional sensor for correction furing turns.
+This code uses one main sensor for tracking the whole track and two additional sensor for correction during turns.
 It uses three sensors data for inversion detection.